-The Duffy-Cahill report, entitled Expert examination and review of laws on the protection of employee interests when assets are separated from the operating entity, was brought to the Government in April 2016 but no action has been taken since.
-Now, 180 workers in Dundalk are in a desperately uncertain set of circumstances.
+The Duffy-Cahill report entitled, Expert examination and review of laws on the protection of employee interests when assets are separated from the operating entity, was brought to the Government in April 2016 but no action has been taken since.
+Now 180 workers in Dundalk are in a desperately uncertain set of circumstances.
 They have not formally been made redundant and they are not legally entitled to the 30 day redundancy notice period to allow them work with their trade union on an enhanced or improved redundancy package.
 They have not earned any money since the plant closed and, despite the great support they have received from officials in the Department of Employment Affairs and Social Protection in the area, without a P45, entitlement to social welfare is moot.
 They also cannot or will not take up alternative employment because they hope that, somehow, IDA Ireland, Enterprise Ireland or other State agencies might find an alternative operator for the facility in Dundalk.
-In the meantime, life goes on, mortgages and rent need to be paid, bills need to be paid and families need to be fed.
+In the meantime, life goes on, mortgages, rent and bills need to be paid and families fed.

 The law needs to be changed.
-Does the Government intend to change the law as it applies to workers caught up in insolvencies like this?
-Will the Minister of State and his colleagues support the workers and the union in their efforts to seek social protection support for the workers and trade union members in that plant over the next short period?
+Does the Government intend to change the law as it applies to workers caught up in insolvencies such as this?
+Will the Minister of State and his colleagues support the workers and the union in their efforts to seek social protection support for the workers and trade union members in that plant in the next short period?

 The WRC's customer service section provides information on the rights and obligations of employees and employers under employment rights legislation.
 WRC information officials are available to meet the staff concerned individually or collectively to discuss their employment rights, including matters related to redundancy.

-The larger and wider issue at stake here relates to the point at which employment law and company law interact in this country.
+The larger and wider issue at stake is the point at which employment law and company law interact in this country.

-The Senator is well over his time limit.
+The Senator is well over the time limit.